paketo-buildpacks/pip-install/rfcs/0001-pip-install-rearchitecture.md

 This should be run with the environment variable `PYTHONUSERBASE` set to the packages layer directory.

-If the app has a vendor directory at the root, the app will be considered to be vendored and the resulting build command will be:
+If the app has a vendor directory at the root, the app will be considered vendored and the resulting build command will be:
 ```bash
 python -m pip install
   -r <requirements file>